 Horse Arena Footing Prices

 Depending on the size, location, and footing materials of your arena, the price can vary from $0.70 to $6.00 per square foot.
-These factors must be considered when calculating your overall horse arena footing price.
+These factors must be considered when calculating your overall horse arena footing prices.

 Size of the arena: Aside from the different mix of materials that go into creating the best horse arena footing, the arena’s construction bears weight on the amount of footing you’ll need.
 Here, you’ll need to consider the length and breadth of the arena.